All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How do I know if low GH is actually my problem?

 Common symptoms of suboptimal GH include: difficulty maintaining or building muscle despite consistent training, gradual increase in body fat (especially around the midsection), poor recovery from exercise, declining sleep quality, thinning skin, low energy, and slow wound healing.
-However, these symptoms overlap with many other conditions (thyroid dysfunction, testosterone decline, metabolic syndrome).
+But these symptoms overlap with many other conditions (thyroid dysfunction, testosterone decline, metabolic syndrome).
 Blood work (specifically IGF-1) is the objective way to determine whether GH is suboptimal.

 What is the single most impactful thing I can do today?